hbctraining/Intro-to-rnaseq-hpc-O2/lessons/07_assessing_quality.md

 ## Learning Objectives:

 * Evaluate the quality of your NGS data using FastQC
-* Use a `for loop` to automate operations on multiple files
 * Create and run a job submission script to automate quality assessment
-* Describe best practices for NGS analysis

 ## Quality Control of FASTQ files